thriveth/Haro11Cos/Paper/Paper.md

 To estimate the effective resolution for this target, we proceeded as follows.
 We used archival imaging data of Haro 11 in the UV-continuum from @Ostlin2009;
 @Hayes2009; since the absorption lines treated here have resolution determined by the properties of their surrounding continuum.
-We the extracted a circular image at the same position and radius as the COS aperture, which was rotated to match the orientation of the COS as given in the spectrum headers.
-We then modelled vignetting in the COS aperture by multiplying each pixel in the circular UV-continuum image with an interpolation of the values given in the throughput grid in Fig. 7 in @CosImaging.
-Finally, the aperture cutouts were collapsed along the cross-dispersion direction, and the FWHM of the flux distribution along the dispersion direction is reported as the effective seeing of this observation.
+We then extracted a circular image at the same position and radius as the COS aperture, which was rotated to match the orientation of the COS as given in the spectrum headers.
+We modelled vignetting in the COS aperture by multiplying each pixel in the circular UV-continuum image with an interpolation of the values given in the throughput grid in Fig. 7 in @CosImaging.
+Finally, the aperture cutouts were collapsed along the cross-dispersion direction, and the FWHM of the flux distribution along the dispersion direction is reported as the effective resolution of this observation.
 This is converted from arc seconds to COS resolution elements by the factor 0.171 arcsec/resel reported in the COS instrument handbook [@CosHandbook]

 #### Figure: Effective resolution                                  {#fig:resol}